Working with Webhooks

 ℹ️ For each callback, the URL needs to be unique, but an event can be listened to on multiple URLs.
 For example, you can create two different callbacks with different URLs and include the same event in both and you will be able to listen to that event on both those URLs.

-To see the list of available webhook event types, please refer to the API Reference documentation.
+To see the list of available webhook event types, please refer to the available webhooks document.

 {